Crop Smart Seed Variety Guide 2021

 45Y28 RR – Mid-maturing hybrid variety.
 Blackleg rating of R-MR. Medium-tall height.

-Bendoc – PBA Bendoc is the first faba bean line with improved tolerance to some Group B herbicides.
+PBA BENDOC – the first faba bean line with improved tolerance to some Group B herbicides.
 This not only increases the in-crop options for broadleaf weed control, but also enables the variety to be grown where some Group B (including the sulfonylureas) herbicide residues persist from applications to the previous crop.
 It is important to note that growers must adhere to product label rates, plant-back periods and all label directions for use.
 It has a medium sized seed suited to the Middle East markets.
 Resistant to moderately resistant to both ascochyta blight pathotypes, chocolate spot S, cercospora leaf spot S and rust S.

 PBA ZAHRA – A high yielding, later flowering and maturing variety that has performed very well in longer season environments.
 Seed is larger than Farah and similar to PBA Rana and suited to Middle East markets.
 Good overall response to diseases, ascochyta blight pathotype 1 R, pathotype 2 MRMS, chocolate spot MS and rust MS.